mason-su/8-bit-multiplier/README.md

 EEP1 machine code instruction do.

-I only made an 8-bit multiplier instead of a 16-bit multiplier (which is equal to the width of registers) is because that will give a 32-bit product, which is far bigger than the width of registers.
+I only made an 8-bit multiplier instead of a 16-bit multiplier (which is equal to the width of registers) is because that will give a 32 bit product, which is far bigger than the width of registers.

 ## Mathematical Background and Implementation
 ### 1-bit unsigned multiplier
-Let's first look at the mathematical and Boolean algorithm for 1-bit unsigned multiplication:
+Let's first look at the mathematical and Boolean algorithm for 1-bit unsigned multiplcation:
 A 1-bit unsigned multiplier takes two 1-bit binary numbers (A and B) and produces a 1-bit product (P).
 Since binary multiplication follows the same principles as decimal multiplication but with only two possible values (0 and 1), the truth table for a 1-bit multiplier is simple: